ImTryingMyBestFR/Magical_Societies/README.md

 # Magical_Societies
-Repository for the Magical Societies Modpack
+This is a repository made for the Magical Societies modpack which can be found on curse forge (upload pending).
+Anythign submitted here is free to use for anyone for anything.
+Here you can also submit suggestions for changes or additions.